Charley-xiao/balance-it/README.md

 ## Others

-The code is written in Python 3.8.16, and the following packages are required:
+The code is written and tested in both Python 3.8 and 3.12, and the following packages are required:

 - numpy
 - pygame
+- cupy (optional, for GPU acceleration)

 **DO NOT** let the initial velocity (constants.WIND_VELOCITY_X) be too large, or the simulation will not be able to converge.